 To the statement, You have an employee warning process and termination policy, while 70% of respondents said they did, on another survey question, 60% answered no to the question Have you given them at least one written performance review with a deadline when you want specific changes made that they have had to sign to acknowledge the consequences of their actions, attitude or performance?

 What this means is many retailers are not holding their employees accountable and are putting up with bad behaviors, even when it comes to basics like customer service and dress code.
 That often comes because they don’t want to be seen as a mean boss.

 Bosses are supposed to make the hard decisions – she gets a raise, he gets his hours cut, she’s gone if it happens again, etc. It’s not mean, it’s what you are paid for – making the hard choices for your business’ health.

-5 Management Practices That Can Bring A Customer-First Focus To Your Retail Store
+5 Management Practices to Bring a Customer-First Focus to Your Retail Store

 1. Provide Retail Sales Training